k8si/hello_ner/README.md

 		$ ./bin/train-conllchain-ner.sh

-Note: the lexicons use a significant amount of memory and you may have to modify your JVM heap size or something
+Note #1: the lexicons use a significant amount of memory and you may have to modify your JVM heap size or something

 ### Hyperparamter Optimization